wintvelt/sst-test/README.md

     - no need to duplicate the service name.
 And in deployment, service name will be added anyway.
     - this also makes referencing in the code easier
     - for multiple same-type stacks, prepend with a short qualifier, in with dashes.
 E.g. `simple-topic` and `versioned-topic`
+    - for dead letter queues or failure queues, include `dlq` or `failover` in the queue name
 - Client package name (to be published on npm) should be of format `@owner/[project]-[service]-client`
     - set in `package.json` in /npm folder